PDFs by language

 Immunotherapy (IM-yuh-no-THER-uh-pee): Treatment that uses the body’s immune system to fight cancer.

-Renal carcinoma (REE-nul CAR-sin-O-muh.): A type of kidney cancer.
+Renal cell carcinoma (REE-nul CAR-sin-O-muh.): A type of kidney cancer.

 Renal (REE-nul): Having to do with the kidneys.